 Students are encouraged to request a letter each semester to notify their instructors of their classroom accommodations.
 We recommend that students register with CETL and formalize services, even if they may not be required during the semester.
 Circumstances may change, and this assures notification is set up in advance.
-Support coordinators are available to work with instructors and to provide disability-specific resources to better inform their work with students as needed.
+Access coordinators are available to work with instructors and to provide disability-specific resources to better inform their work with students as needed.

 CETL has designed online systems for submitting extended-time test accommodations and note-taking requests, as these are used most frequently by students with disabilities.
 Other classroom accommodations are set up through individual consultation with the student's assigned coordinator.